Port Phillip Channel Deepening Project

 The government announced the completion of works in November 2009, ahead of schedule and $200 million under budget.

 The project

-The Port Phillip Channel Deepening Project was carried out by Dutch dredging company Royal Boskalis Westminster for the Port of Melbourne Corporation.
-The PoMC also sought the assistance of Boskalis Australia Pty Ltd, a daughter company of Royal Boskalis Westminster.
+The Port Phillip Channel Deepening Project was carried out by Dutch dredging company Royal Boskalis for the Port of Melbourne Corporation.
+The PoMC also sought the assistance of Boskalis Australia Pty Ltd, a daughter company of Royal Boskalis.

 Prior to the completion of the works, ships entering the Port of Melbourne were restricted to 11.6 m draught (12.1 m at high tide).
 Larger container ships instead need 14 m to carry full loads.
 The PoMC estimated that in the 2006-07 financial year, 38.5% of ships visiting the port was already potentially affected by draught limitations because the channel did not allow for the extra depth, with this figure rising to 44.3% in the December quarter of 2007.
 The key objective of the Channel Deepening Project was to address these draught restrictions.